 But what do co-op students do?
-Here are a few examples that students have shared with us.
+Here are some examples that students shared with us.

 Blake travelled to Vancouver to work at Electronic Arts - NHL Division in the Brand Management Marketing, where he helped with the development of the NHL video game.

 As part of his role, Blake developed business proposals used to implement new features in the game and provided feedback to the development teams regarding gameplay.